 Sam Hill Entertainment and our bands are committed to supporting healthy practices to ensure the safety of all guests, musicians and vendors at each event during the COVID-19 pandemic.
 For more information about how our bands support this effort as well as what safety measures we recommend and request from our clients at each event, please see our COVID Event Safety Policy and Best Practices .

 You may reschedule the band you have booked to a mutually agreeable date and apply all payments you have made to the new booking.
 If your band is not available on the date of your rescheduled event, we can help you book a different band.
-And if you must cancel your booking, we will discount the settlement amount specified in our standard cancellation policy in light of the pandemic conditions.
-Please contact our Support Team for more details about your options.
+If you must cancel your booking, please refer to the cancellation policy on your contract which specifies the settlement amount under various conditions.
+You may also contact our Support Team to discuss how the policy applies to your particular situation.

 If you’re planning a wedding ceremony and reception, we’ll put you in touch with your band 60 days prior to your event.